T-Engel/betaC/README.md

 aggregation or species turnover in space independently of the size of the regional species pool.
-This is important because most beta-diversity metrics don’t only respond to the spatial structure of species diversity in an area but also to the total number of species occuring there.
+This is important because most beta-diversity metrics don’t only respond to the spatial structure of species diversity in an area but also to the total number of species occurring there.
 So, high beta-diversity can mean that there is a strong spatial clumping of species and/or that there is just a high gamma diversity.
 People have tried to disentangle these effects with mixed results.